 Data scientists and statisticians around the world use this programming language to solve some of their most challenging problems in fields that range from computational biology to quantitative marketing.

 Since complex data is represented through charts and graphs, the language has become an essential part of the data analysis process.

-We have recently introduced a Masters program in Data Science that will give you the knowledge and the tools to accelerate your career.
-This program has been designed keeping in mind the requirements of the new wave of demand for strong analytics professionals.
-It equips you with all the conceptual and technical skills required to succeed as a Data Scientist.
-The program provides access to high quality eLearning content, simulation exams, a community moderated by experts, and other resources that ensure you follow the optimal path to your dream role of “data scientist”.
+Simplilearn offers courses in R, SAS, Hadoop, Python, and various other Big Data courses to climb the ladder to the top.
+We have introduced a Masters's program in Data Science that will give you the knowledge and the tools to accelerate your career.
+This program has been designed to meet the requirements of the new wave of demand for strong analytics professionals.
+It equips you with all the conceptual and technical skills required to succeed as a data scientist.
+The program provides access to high-quality eLearning content, simulation exams, a community moderated by experts, and other resources that ensure you follow the optimal path to your dream role of a data scientist.